 Nightmares are coherent dream sequences that are often realistic, disturbing, unsettling and can result in awakenings from sleep as well as affecting sleep quality.
 Nightmare themes vary widely from person to person and from time to time for that person.
 They often focus on imminent physical danger or other distressing themes; the most common is being chased.
-Nightmares are different to night terrors which are more feeling based and less extreme than Nightmare Disorder which is persistent and severe.
 Nightmares are most common in children but are also experienced by adults too and for some regularly and in a recurring manner.
 An estimated 50-85 percent of adults report having the occasional nightmare and in many cases the reasons why the nightmares occur are unclear.

 Nightmares normally happen in the longest REM (rapid eye movement) phase of sleep which is often in the early hours of the morning.
 The dreamer may feel any number of emotions in a nightmare including anxiety, fear or terror.
 Other common emotions include anger, rage, embarrassment and disgust and a central theme can be loss of control.